Stoakes/2048-unity/README.md

 Added by Stoakes
 ----
-touch devices are now supported
+touch devices are now supported.

 UI has been improved and supports different screen width.

 Game extended from 2048 to 65536